Hongyuan-LIN/hongyuan-lin.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Hongyuan Lin.
 I am currently a Ph.D.
 Candidate at the National University of Singapore.
-My research mainly focuses on data driven supply chain and revenue management, in particular for e-commerce and logisitc companies.
+My research mainly focuses on data-driven supply chain and revenue management, in particular for e-commerce and logisitc companies.

 Before joining the National University of Singapore, I completed my B.S. in Mathematics at the University of Texas at Austin.